iguessthislldo/opendds-devguide-converter/devguide/introduction.rst

 OpenDDS is an open source implementation of the OMG Data Distribution Service (DDS) for Real-Time Systems Specification v1.4 (OMG Document ``formal/2015-04-10``) and the Real-time Publish-Subscribe Wire Protocol DDS Interoperability Wire Protocol Specification (DDSI-RTPS) v2.3 (OMG Document ``formal/2019-04-03``).
 OpenDDS also implements the DDS Security Specification v1.1 (OMG Document ``formal/2018-04-01``) and DDS XTypes v1.3 (OMG Document ``formal/2020-02-04``).
-OpenDDS is sponsored by Object Computing, Inc. (OCI) and is available at http://www.opendds.org/.
+OpenDDS is sponsored by Object Computing, Inc. (OCI) and is available at https://www.opendds.org/.
-This developer’s guide is based on the version 3.16 release of OpenDDS.
+This Developer’s Guide is based on the version 3.23 release of OpenDDS.

 DDS defines a service for efficiently distributing application data between participants in a distributed application.
 This service is not tied to CORBA.